-This is the most commonly used motivator delivered as a “Surprise and Delight.”
-Typically there is no declared value shown to the customer receiving this type of incentive and focus is on quality of experience rather than on a quantified value.
-Examples include event tickets, meet and greet, product/experience upgrade, or “VIP” service.
+Experiences are some of the most commonly used motivators, often to create “Surprise and Delight.”
+There may no declared value shown to the customer, and focus is on quality of experience.
+Examples include event tickets, meet-and-greet, product or experience upgrades and “VIP” service.

-Most typically requires a published loyalty program as a prerequisite, points based incentives encourage customers to pad their loyalty accounts with point bonuses and multipliers.
+Points-based incentives typically require a published loyalty program as a prerequisite.
+They encourage customers to pad their loyalty accounts with point bonuses and multipliers.

-Can be tied to a published loyalty program or as a single campaign.
-As with most incentives, Stored Value incentives is typically designed to motivate customers for an upfront behavior but Stored Value has the distinct attribute of being a high value motivator to also make a future purchase with the brand.
-One downside to this approach is that it carries a large financial liability and can be seen as particularly margin eroding.
-Stored value has limited ability to restrict usage in terms of dates, locations, and product categories.
+Stored value can be tied to a published loyalty program or as a single campaign.
+As with most incentives, these typically motivate customers to take an upfront action, but stored value can also motivate customers to also make a future purchase with the brand.
+However, this approach can carry a financial liability and can be seen as margin eroding.
+Stored value may also have limited ability to restrict usage in terms of dates, locations and product categories.

-Discounts are commonly used for incentivizing customers to make a purchase by offering a lower price.
-Discounts are highly motivating but also often perceived as lowering a brand or product’s value, especially if they are widely and often available.
-Used sparingly, they can be a powerful tool to increase customer value.
+Discounts incentivize customers to make a purchase by offering a lower price.
+They are highly motivating, but they can also often be perceived as lowering a brand or product’s value, especially if they are widely and often available.
+Used sparingly, discounts can be a powerful tool to increase customer value.

-Exclusive Access incentives share common characteristics with Experience Based incentives.
-The value typically is not quantifiable for the customer but can be considered quite exciting especially for customers who already frequently engage with the brand.
-Examples include secret menu items, early access to product, special seating, “backstage” passes, or rare merchandise.
+Exclusive access incentives share common characteristics with experience-based incentives.
+The value typically is not quantifiable for the customer, but it can be exciting for customers who already frequently engage with the brand.
+Examples include secret menu items, early access to product, special seating, “backstage” passes or rare merchandise.

-Enter-To-Win Sweepstakes can be a fun and low cost way to engage with customers.
-Well designed sweepstakes entice and educate customers about the prize while also motivating them to make a more modest step (purchase, signup, attend event, etc).
+Enter-To-Win Sweepstakes can be a fun and low-cost way to engage with customers.
+Well-designed sweepstakes entice and educate customers about the prize while also motivating them to make a more modest step, like a purchase, signup or event attendance.

-With such varying incentives available to a brand, it can be daunting and difficult to choose which incentives to send to customers.
-Customers are typically most engaged by a combination of multiple types of incentives which can be achieved by creating a blend of published and unpublished rewards.
+With such varying incentives available, it can be daunting to choose the right incentives.
+Brands should engage customers with a combination of incentive types, often by creating a mix of published and unpublished rewards.

-SessionM recommends a data driven approach.
-The first step is to aggregate data into the SessionM Customer Data Platform to “operationalize” customer profiles.
+SessionM, a Mastercard company, recommends a data driven-approach.
+The first step is to aggregate data to “operationalize” customer profiles.
 Offers are issued to test audiences and results are measured by engagement and lift.
-This comprehensive approach employs technology, industry experts, and brand marketing to achieve optimal results.
-When executed properly, it is a win for customers by better engagement as well as a win for the brand by increased customer value.
+This comprehensive approach employs technology, industry experts and brand marketing to achieve optimal results.
+When executed properly, it is a win for customers with better engagement as well as a win for the brand with increased customer value.